 I was born and raised in Fairfax County.
 I graduated from Fairfax High School and then from Virginia Tech.
 I attended the University of Baltimore, School of Law and graduated in 2010 with the degree of Juris Doctor, manga cum laude.

-I spent 9 years in the Fairfax Commonwealth's Attorney's Office as a prosecutor.
+I spent 9 years in the Fairfax Commonwealth's Attorney's Office as a Prosecutor.
 When I left the office to open my own practice I was a Senior Assistant Commonwealth's Attorney.
-Over the years I handled thousands of cases and tried hundreds of those cases before a judge or jury.
+Over the years I handled thousands of cases and tried over 50 jury trials and hundreds of bench trials (judge without a jury).
 I dealt with cases involving family members, juveniles, adults, even companies charged with a crime.
-I specialized in sexual assault prosecutions, but also prosecuted drug offenses, other violent crimes, DUI, and property and financial crimes.
+I specialized in Sexual Assault prosecutions, but also prosecuted Drug Offenses, Violent Crimes including Murder & Manslaughter, Arson, DUI, and Property and Financial Crimes.

 My path has been much the same as my grandfather.
 When he graduated law school he worked in the same office, the Fairfax Commonwealth's Attorney's Office.
 After four years as a prosecutor he left the office for private practice.
 He spent the next 50 years representing individuals all over the Commonwealth of Virginia.
 Now I am fortunate to follow in his footsteps.